kakugirai/PEbot-utils/README.md

 # PEbot
-Register PE class in God mode
+Geeky way to register PE class in SFC
 ## Installation
 ### macOS
-NOTED: macOS is just for testing
+NOTED: by default you can only run Chrome headlessly on macOS

 install [Chrome](https://www.google.com/chrome/browser/desktop/index.html) and ChromeDriver